Search

 Did you know?

-A stock, also known as a security or equity, represents ownership in a company.
+Stock represents ownership in a company.
 When individuals or organizations buy stocks, they become shareholders, meaning they hold a portion of ownership in the company.
 Companies issue stock as a way to raise money for operations, expansion, and growth.
-Each stock represents a fractional ownership interest in the company (also known as shares), and shareholders have certain rights, such as voting rights on corporate matters and the potential to receive dividends, which are distributions of the company’s profits.
+This represents a fractional ownership interest in the company (also known as shares), and shareholders have certain rights, such as voting rights on corporate matters and the potential to receive dividends, which are distributions of the company’s profits.
+Essentially, owning stock means holding a stake in the company’s success and future.

 Exchanges